 - A FNC will not count as a failed course attempt per University Regulation V Standing (h) Repeating Courses.

-- Courses with a PCR or FNC grade value will appear on the official and unofficial transcript.
+- Courses with a PCR or FNC, or W value will appear on the student's record

 - PCR, FNC and Late Withdrawal W revisions do not allow for a tuition adjustment.